-As described on page 446, the MIDI Device Manager allows you to specify which MIDI instruments and other devices are connected to the various MIDI outputs, thus making it possible to select patches by name.
+As described in the separate document "MIDI devices and features", the MIDI Device Manager allows you to specify which MIDI instruments and other devices are connected to the various MIDI outputs, thus making it possible to select patches by name.

 Many of the basic track settings are duplicated in "mixer channel strip form", in the Channel section at the bottom of the Inspector.
-See page 462.
+See page 458.